 If the Pu'er being brewed is made from tender, high-grade buds, high-grade green cakes, or newer loose teas, too high a water temperature can cause excessive tannins to dissolve, resulting in bitterness.

-Therefore, to brew these types of Pu'er teas well, one should use slightly cooler water and pour out the infusion quickly to avoid turning the delicate leaves into a “single-time” tea due to high temperatures.
+Therefore, to brew these types of Pu'er teas well, one should use slightly cooler water and pour out the Infusion quickly to avoid turning the delicate leaves into a “single-time” tea due to high temperatures.

-If you want to brew directly after boiling the water, you can lower the water temperature by from a greater height.
+If you want to brew directly after boiling the water, you can lower the water temperature by pouring from a greater height.

 The Water Temperature for Brewing Pu'er Tea: